karlogonzales/software-process-agile-341/README.md

 3. ensure that my students are paying attention during lecture.

-4. take attendance of my classes.

-5. I want to see the number of students that chose each option.
+4. I want to see the number of students that chose each option.

-6. I want to be able to see how many present students are not answering the questions
+5. I should be able to save my questions.